V-Sekai/manuals/features/05_move_fast_without_breaking_things.md

-# Go fast without breaking things
+# Move fast without breaking things

 Prototype quickly and be adaptive to change.